Lumpectomy – The Procedure

 A core needle biopsy is usually used to diagnose breast cancer.
 It removes a small amount of tumor tissue.

-During a core needle biopsy, a radio-opaque clip is often placed in the breast to mark the location of the tumor.
-(You can’t feel the clip.)
+During a core needle biopsy, a radio-opaque clip should be placed in the breast to mark the location of the tumor.
+This clip is radio-opaque, so it can be seen on an X-ray.
+You can’t feel the clip.

 Later, during a lumpectomy, the surgeon uses the clip, along with the wire or radioactive seed, as guide to find and remove the tumor.
 The clip is usually removed during the surgery.